manossaratsis/manossaratsis.com/content/bio/index.md

 ---
 title: Bio
-description: I am a software engineer with a background in energy modeling and geospatial analytics.
-image: /img/profile-pic.jpg
+description: I am currently the Head of Product at Station A, a Bay Area software company automating the development of clean energy.
 ---
 * TOC
 {:toc}
 {:.sidebar}

-# In my own words.
+# Learn more about my journey

 ---